BIOGRAPHY

 .png)

-This season, Devony has been featured on multiple album releases, including singing the role of the Lover in Kate Soper's Romance of the Rose.
-She also performs the alto solos on Benjamin Wenzelberg's release of his cantata, Any of those Decembers.
-This spring, Devony anticipates the release of her debut solo album In this short Life with pianist Danny Zelibor, which features premiere recordings of works by composers Mark Adamo, Jennifer Higdon, Jake Landau, David Lang, B.E.
-Boykin, Eve Beglarian, and Will Liverman.
+Her recordings include the role of the Lover in Kate Soper’s Romance of the Rose and the alto solos in Benjamin Wenzelberg’s Any of those Decembers.
+This spring marked the release of her debut solo album In this short Life with pianist Danny Zelibor, featuring premiere recordings by Jennifer Higdon, David Lang, Will Liverman, and others—encapsulating her distinctive voice at the intersection of operatic tradition and contemporary expression.